 As much as mamita crafted my style from a young age, it never came from a place of social obligation.
 Instead, mamita taught me to use style and beauty as a tool to fight the world– one taconeo at a time.

 Of course, I’m not the only one.
-Maridelis, Bianca, Stephanie, and Andrea are all product of the emperifollá mindset instilled by generations before us.
+Maridelis, Bianca, Stephanie, and Andrea are all products of the emperifollá mindset instilled by generations before us.
 Like me, they also wanted to celebrate it.
 Here’s why:

 “Photography became the vehicle that made the most sense when answering my lifelong question of why we wear what we do.
 That came attached with many more questions on my Latina identity and being Puerto Rican.
 I always had it in my heart that I wanted to work on a visual survey around these topics, but only ever talked to my mom about it.
 After some time, I met Frances and noticed the writing she did was very much in line with the questions I was asking myself.
 Then, very unlike me at the time (I was an extremely shy college sophomore), I reached out to her to tell her about the thoughts I’d been having.
 Years later, she reached out to me to pitch Emperifollá.
 I joined Emperifollá because of the lack of space we have in contemporary media to tell stories that revolve around Latinx fashion and beauty.”